-The GCSE specification in History requires students to develop their ability in four key areas:

-Assessment Objectives AOI Demonstrate knowledge and understanding of the key features and characteristics of the periods studied.
-Explain and analyse historical events and periods studied using second-order historical c AO3 Analyse, evaluate and use sources (contemporary to the period) to make substantiated judgements, in the context of historical events studied.
+The GCS E specification in History requires students to develop their ability in four key areas: Assessm nent Objectives AOI Demonstrate knowledge and understanding of the key features and characteristics of the periods studied.
+AO2 Explain and analyse historical events and periods studied using second-order historical concepts.
+AO3 Analyse, evaluate and use sources (contemporary to the period) to make substantiated judgements, in the context of historical events studied.
 AO4 Analyse, evaluate and make substantiated judgements about interpretations (including how and why Interpretations may differ) in the context of historical events studied.